Roihn/roihn.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Run Peng is a Master Student at University of Michigan.
-He actively works in the SLED Lab, and currently he is working as a reserach intern at LG AI Research.
+He actively works in the SLED Lab, and currently is also working as a reserach intern at LG AI Research.
 His research interests include include embodied collaboration, reinforcement learning, and natural language processing.

 {style="text-align: justify;"}